MubarrazZadran/Sales-sql-analysis-advanced-queries/README.md

 Advanced SQL Challenges: Sales Data Analysis

-This repository contains 20 advanced SQL queries solved using a realistic marketing dataset with a star schema structure.
+This repository contains 20 advanced SQL queries solved using a realistic sales dataset with a star schema structure.
 This project aims to demonstrate proficiency in SQL across aggregation, window functions, joins, filtering, and anomaly detection.

 Dataset Overview